instructlab/instructlab/docs/maintainers/ci.md

 ## Unit tests

 Unit tests are designed to test specific InstructLab components or features in isolation.
-In CI, these tests are run on Python 3.11 on CPU-only Ubuntu and MacOS runners.
+In CI, these tests are run on Python 3.11 or 3.12 on CPU-only Ubuntu and MacOS runners.
 Generally, new code should be adding or modifying unit tests.

 All unit tests currently live in the `tests/` directory and are run with [pytest](https://docs.pytest.org/) via [tox](https://tox.wiki/).